An optimal bound for the ratio between ordinary and uniform exponents of Diophantine approximation: Approximation by one linear form

 \subsection{Proof of Theorem \ref{MainThm} for approximation by one linear form}

 The proof in the case of approximation by one linear form follow the same steps as in the case of simultaneous approximation.
-Hence, we give a general proof with fewer details, but to make the ideas of the proof clearer, in Section \ref{4nbdual} we give a very detailed proof in the simplest case of approximation to $4$ numbers.
+Hence, we give a sketch of the proof in general, but to make the ideas of the proof clearer, in Section \ref{4nbdual} we give a very detailed proof in the simplest case of approximation to $4$ numbers.
 Idea of the argument comes from \cite{Mo*}.
 Note that by reversing time, we get two inequalities in term of coefficients, and two in term of linear forms.